schloss tirol

 More information

 Audio guides for children and for adults are available in English, German and Italian language.
-Guided tours for groups and for school classes on request.
+Requests for guided tours until 10 days before the selected date by writing at guide@casteltirolo.it.

 Suggest an edit/correction